Movember 2023: prevention of prostate cancer and other male diseases

-Symptoms of testicular cancer are not frank and it is often the patient who detects a hard, painless mass inside a testicle.
+Symptoms of testicular cancer are not frank.
+It is thus often the patient who detects a hard and painless mass inside a testicle.

 Risk factors vary.
 A man who has a history of ectopic testicle, that is, one that did not descend into the scrotum during development, has a higher chance of developing testicular cancer.
 Other risk factors relate to testicular atrophy, a history of testicular cancer and environmental factors (in particular pollutants).

 The best way to screen for testicular cancer is simply the self-examination of the testicles, practiced regularly.
 And we consult at the slightest doubt!

 - By becoming a Mo'bro or a Mo'sista, by registering on Movember official website.

 - For those who have a mustache, the principle of Movember is to shave their mustache completely when launching Movember; then, to let it grow naturally throughout the month, beardless.
 The goal is thus to be displayed, to open the dialogue and to raise funds.